robrant/pi-setup/docs/running.md

 Run the playbook

+		$> cd pi-setup
 	  $> ./run

-Run a specific tag in the playbook (finer grained control of what gets run)
+You can run parts of the playbook using tags in the playbook.
+A couple of examples:

+	  $> ./run base # recommended before any others.
-  $> ./run ( basics | wifi | hostname )
+		$> ./run wifi
+		$> ./run motd

+## Password prompts

-You will be prompted for a password twice - once for the login of the `pi` user which we specify in the `./deploy` script and once for that user to sudo.
+You will be prompted for a password twice - once for the SSH login of the `pi` user and once for that user to `sudo`.
 The default password for the `pi` user is `raspbian`.

+You will also be prompted for a new password.
+If you don't want to change the password, just hit 'Enter'.

+If I can get the password-less SSH working, that should go away.